mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 Notes:
 - We can combine it with `NOT`.
 - We can use it with dates if they are formatted following the ISO 8601 `YYYY-MM-DD`; however, note that the ISO format contains hours and minutes, too, and inclusivity/exclusivity issues might arise depending on when it is considered the day starts.
+- If we have a timestamp, the easiest way to convert it to a date is to use the function `DATE()`.

 ```sql
 -- dvdrental examples